 - Identify genetic modifiers of ALS onset and progression and target them for repair, so we can create therapies to delay or prevent ALS onset

-- Understand the earliest biological changes, or biomarkers, of ALS and how they start, with new approaches like immune profiling, gut microbiome analysis and the creation of a dedicated stem cell core
+- Understand the earliest biological changes, or biomarkers, of ALS and how they start

 - Test clinical tools like speech analysis and strength testing to detect early ALS changes and act as outcome measures for ALS progression

 — Patrick (pictured at top with Dr. Katie Nicholson), DIALS and PREVENT ALS participant